 All that I said about the racing ability of Agrovation and her crew, it is also gratifying that she also gets a lot of use in her originally intended purpose, family cruising.
 Mick is lucky to have such a versatile boat.
 Agrovation has found a good home.

-Update: Agrovation has now found a new home and Michael and his crew of champions now have a Sydney 38 to play with, she has been renamed “Agrovation” there is more about her here.
+Update: Agrovation has now found a new home and Michael and his crew of champions now have a Sydney 38 to play with, she has been renamed “Agrovation”, which takes us back to the openning paragraph.